freenandes/prez/list/docs_design.md

 #### Gained

-- Documentation Home feels similar to the product documentation
+- Documentation Home feels similar to other documentation sites
-- Navigation patterns are the similar
+- Navigation patterns are similar
-- Feels like the same space
+- It feels like the same space
-- Feels whole and professional
+- It’s whole and professional

 ![bg right 100%](../img/docs_design-sitemap.png)